Does your conscience ever bother you? Maybe it should. God's love is defined by the ultimate moral values found in the Bible.

 You don’t hear the word “scruples” much anymore.
 Perhaps too many people have lost their scruples or no longer let scruples affect their actions.
 Do you have scruples?
 Where do scruples come from and how do you get them?

-Our conscience, or scruples, is our moral sense or inner voice which guides us about what is right or wrong.
+Our conscience is our moral sense or inner voice that guides us about what is right or wrong.
 It alerts us that some action we are considering is not the right thing to do.
-Our conscience also produces shame and guilt when we have violated our values.
+Our conscience also produces shame and guilt when we have violated our values or scruples, what we hold to be right or moral.

 Hopefully, someone with sound values guided the development of our conscience, instilling in us right principles and standards of conduct.
-Very early in life we should learn not to take what is not ours, to control our temper, to not retaliate and hit others or call them hurtful names.
+Very early in life, we should learn not to take what is not ours, to control our temper, to not retaliate and hit others or call them hurtful names, and to be honest in our words and dealings.